 The month of snow and ice and mirth

 -Traditional Birthstone Poem

 December babies are super lucky!
-Of all the months of the year, only December and June feature three separate birthstones.
+Of all the months of the year, only a few feature three separate birthstones.
 December’s birthstones are turquoise, blue zircon, and tanzanite.
 Evocative of the cold winter month, it should be no surprise that all three of these gemstones exhibit various tones and hues of blue.

 Initially, at the turn of the century, the Jeweler’s of America updated the birthstone list.
 This was intended to standardize the list, which before could be open to many forms of interpretation.
 Initially, turquoise and lapis lazuli were established as the birthstones for the month of December.
 Both were selected for the evocative blue hues they present.
 Over time, this list would evolve.

 Eventually, lapis lazuli would be dropped in favor of blue zircon in the early 1950’s.
 In 2002, tanzanite would also come to join turquoise and blue zircon as official December birthstones.

 There are two birthstones historically associated with December.
 These are bloodstone and ruby.

 Bloodstone is the lesser known of the two.
 A variety of jasper, it has a green body color with red inclusions derived from hematite.
 Bloodstone’s name comes from these red spots, as they are meant to resemble blood.
 Bloodstone may also be known as heliotrope.